ronentk/TextLabs/README.md

 We call our extension package `tw_textlabs` to avoid confusion with the original `textworld` package.

-Following are the Textworld installation and usage instructions, which we follow with minor modifications.
+We follow the Textworld installation and usage instructions, with minor modifications.

 ## Installation

-TextWorld requires __Python 3__ and only supports __Linux__ and __macOS__ systems at the moment.
+TextLabs requires __Python 3__ and only supports __Linux__ and __macOS__ systems at the moment.
 We have only tested TextLabs in __Linux__ environments.

 ### Requirements

-TextWorld requires some system libraries for its native components.
+TextLabs requires some system libraries for its native components.
 On a Debian/Ubuntu-based system, these can be installed with

     sudo apt install build-essential uuid-dev libffi-dev python3-dev curl git